oliver1112/Around/README.md

 The HTTP Router recieves HTTP from client, and then handle all kinds of responses on handler layer.
 Next, the service layer process the function and perform database operations on database layer.

-### ElasticSearch
+### ElasticSearch and GCS
-Elasticsearch is an open-source, distributed, RESTful search engine.
-This is Elasticsearch [Official website](https://www.elastic.co/elasticsearch).
+[Elasticsearch](https://www.elastic.co/elasticsearch is an open-source, distributed, RESTful search engine.
-I use Elasticsearch as Database in this project.
+I use Elasticsearch as a NoSQL database to store data posted by users.
+In addition, I create an inverted index for the message of each post so that I can provide a quick keyword-based search for my users.

+[Google Cloud Storage](https://cloud.google.com/storage/docs/) is a Powerful, Simple and Cost-effective Object Storage Service.

+I use GCS to store all media files posted by users because database is not good for storing a binary media files like images or videos.
+The corresponding link of each media file is stored as metadata in Elasticsearch.

 ### Authentication and Authorization
+I use JSON Web Token for server authentication.

 ## Frontend